gulrotkake/gismo/README.md

  - Ctrl-P Partition line string, click on line string to split after entering partition mode.
  - Ctrl-Z Undo.
  - Ctrl-S Save edit DAG to local storage.

-### Editing

-Select a feature in the map to move/delete features or nodes.